 A popular dog breed often depicted in animated and non-animated media alike, Basset Hounds are calm, loyal, and friendly companions.
 They’re adventurous and incredible trackers, which makes them excellent partners when you want to go for a hike.

 Basset Hounds are gentle, making them great pets to have with other animals.
+Independence is a big part of their temperament, so they might be a bit hard to train.
 They love a good cuddle, but they also love food, so make sure you monitor their daily nutrition to prevent obesity.

 Smart, loyal, and incredibly beautiful, the Shetland Sheepdog is one of the best calm dog breeds for a small home.
 If you’d love burying yourself in a warm, furry embrace at the end of a hectic day, the Shetland Sheepdog can be the perfect pet for you.